OSGeo/gdal/doc/source/programs/gdalbuildvrt.rst

 This program builds a VRT (Virtual Dataset) that is a mosaic of the list of input GDAL datasets.
-The list of input GDAL datasets can be specified at the end of the command line, or put in a text file (one filename per line) for very long lists, or it can be a MapServer tileindex (see \ref gdaltindex utility).
+The list of input GDAL datasets can be specified at the end of the command line, or put in a text file (one filename per line) for very long lists, or it can be a MapServer tileindex (see :ref:`gdaltindex` utility).
 In the later case, all entries in the tile index will be added to the VRT.

 With -separate, each files goes into a separate band in the VRT dataset.
 Otherwise,